Housing and Board Policy

 - Complete the Petition Waiver Form.

-In cases where the student requests a waiver of the meal plan only, they are reminded that for health and safety reasons, the residence hall kitchenettes are not meant for students to make constant, regular meals.
+There may be cases in which a student requests a waiver of the meal plan only.
+If so, they are reminded that for health and safety reasons, the residence hall kitchenettes have limitations.
+They are not meant for regular meal preparation and cooking.

 Deadlines for Filing Petitions